n1nj4sec/pupy/README.md

 - [ ] make the python compiled C extension load from memory on linux
 - [ ] make the migrate modules works on linux
 - [ ] add offline options to payloads like enable/disable certificate checking, embed offline modules (persistence, keylogger, ...), etc...
-- [ ] integrate scapy in the windows dll :D (that would be fun)
+- [X] add scapy support in windows :D (that would be fun)
 - [ ] then make some network attack/sniffing tools modules using scapy
 - [ ] work on stealthiness under unix systems
 - [ ] mic recording
 - [ ] socks5 udp support
 - [X] remote port forwarding
-- [ ] add a wiki and write some documentation
+- [X] add a wiki and write some documentation
 - [ ] split the README into the wiki
 - [ ] The backdoor factory?
 - [ ] Impacket?